How much do I need to retire aged 55, 60 and 65 in Ireland?

 If you are financially secure and in a position to be able to retire at 55 or 60, you will no doubt enjoy a long and happy life in retirement.
-But is this a viable option?
+But is early retirement in Ireland a viable option?

 You can retire at any age, but whether you can afford to is another question.
 According to the CSO, 68% of workers expect to retire aged between 60 and 69 years, while one in twelve (8%) have no intention of ever retiring.
 The number of workers who expect the State pension to be their main source of income has risen from also.